 Moreover, tell us anything that’s on your mind!
 If you need time to sell one home to afford another, let us know so we can make sure.
 Similarly, if you need two weeks to get good financing, let us know!
 Also, if you’re considering an as-is sale, or the property is subject to a homeowner’s association you should tell us that now.

 In conclusion, while no contract is ever perfect, this is the process where we make it perfect for your needs.
+Attorney review is a must for any purchase and sale agreement.
+You should never enter into an agreement without attorney review!
+It’s the only way to ensure that you are getting what you paid for.
 As such, we always need to hear from our clients to learn what they need to make it work so we can help them get the best deal possible.
-Be sure to reach out early and often during your transaction.
+Be sure to reach out early and often during your due diligence period.